whylabs/langkit-container-examples/examples/custom_model/README.md

 # Set based on your model type in WhyLabs.
 Daily is the default.
 DEFAULT_WHYLABS_DATASET_CADENCE=DAILY

+# IMPORTANT
+# Usually the container fails without custom config because that's the primary use case, but
+# this example shows how it works without custom config.
+FAIL_STARTUP_WITHOUT_CONFIG=False
 ```

 Now you can build the custom container and send validation requests to it.